Columba livia Gmelin, 1789

 Voice: a variety of “coo” calls are given, often associated with male courtship displays and at potential nest sites, but also when alarmed and in defence of the nest.
 Although not a vocalisation, wing claps over the back are often given when birds first take off from a roost, particularly at the start of a flight display.

-There is no other species that is similar in appearance to the rock pigeon in New Zealand.
+Similar species: there is no other species that is similar in appearance to the rock pigeon in New Zealand.

 The rock pigeon occurs from Northland to Southland, and is largely confined to towns, cities and agricultural land.
 There are few records of its occurrence in the central North Island and along the West Coast of the South Island.
 Rock pigeons, including ‘lost’ homing pigeons, have been recorded as vagrants on the Chatham, Snares and Antipodes Islands.